famarting/mapek-framework/README.md

 Information about auto-adaptative software and the MAPE-K loop: http://www.uio.no/studier/emner/matnat/ifi/INF5360/v12/undervisningsmateriale/MAPE-K%20adap%20control%20loop.pdf

+This framework is avaiable as an npm module: https://www.npmjs.com/package/mapek

 # Getting started

 It's mandatory to create a .ini or .properties file and pass it the path when instantiating a mapekloop